Shannon (South Korean singer)

-Shannon Arrum Williams (born 26 May 1998), known mononymously as Shannon, is a British streamer and former singer.
+Shannon Arrum Williams (born 26 May 1998), known mononymously as Shannon, is a British streamer, former singer and voice of Jett from Valorant.
 In South Korea, she is known for being a contestant of K-pop Star 6: The Last Chance.
 Prior to debut, Shannon has released two singles: "Day and Night" with T-ara's Areum and Gavy NJ's Gun-ji in September 2012 and then "Remember You" featuring Speed's Jongkook in January 2014 before making her official debuted in December 2014 with digital single "Daybreak Rain".
 Since her debut, she has released two extended plays, six singles and three soundtrack appearances.
 In 2016, Shannon also made her debut as an actress with cast in drama Moorim School: Saga of the Brave.
 In 2019, Shannon left MBK Entertainment after the expiration of her contract.
 She has since retired as a singer and currently resides in London, now works as a Twitch streamer.